-Pragmatism in the real world
+Pragmatism in today's world

 Using OneOf for a property in an OpenAPI spec